BobTheBobCatt/PMD_Sunpath/readme.md

 ## Credits
-* **BobTheBobCatt** — Mod author; Scripting, writing, balancing, mapping, etc. (Non-engine work, except where other credit is given)
+* **BobTheBobCatt**: Mod author; Scripting, writing, balancing, mapping, etc. (Non-engine work, except where other credit is given)
-* **Audino** — For making the engine and adding features that I needed for the game.
+* **Audino**: For making the engine and adding features that I needed for the game.
 Their work cannot be understated as without them, this mod would not exist.
-* **Trio-** — Mission_gen in-dungeon scripting, other scripting features/enhancements/quality of life from PMDO & Halcyon scripts used as a baseline.
+* **Trio-**: Mission_gen in-dungeon scripting, other scripting features/enhancements/quality of life from PMDO & Halcyon scripts used as a baseline.
-* **Minarchu** - Designing the original Sand Continent map.
+* **Minarchu**: Designing the original Sand Continent map.
-* **Palika** - Writing the original scripts that some scenes are based on.
+* **Palika**: Writing the original scripts that some scenes are based on.

 ### Spriting credits:
-* Minarchu - Sand Continent Map, Desert Road tile & Cactus
+* Minarchu: Sand Continent Map, Desert Road tile & Cactus
-* MistressNebula - Frostbite Status Icon
+* MistressNebula: Frostbite Status Icon

 ### Music credits:
-* DJMuffinTops - Buried Oasis
+* DJMuffinTops: Buried Oasis
-* KM Arrangements - Blistering Desert
+* KM Arrangements: Blistering Desert
-* A Birkeholm - Ancient Ruins, Ancient Ruins Pit, Lakebed Canyon, Icebound Forest, Mt.
+* A Birkeholm: Ancient Ruins, Ancient Ruins Pit, Lakebed Canyon, Icebound Forest, Mt.
 Rockslide, Magma Cave, Scorching Lands

 ### Misc Music credits:
-* MOLI/Moliyo via Tales of Pirates - Shaitan City (Qahil Village) [NOTE: MOLI never credited the composers for Tales of Pirates, so I am unable to provide any names.]
+* MOLI/Moliyo via Tales of Pirates: Shaitan City (Qahil Village) [NOTE: MOLI never credited the composers for Tales of Pirates, so I am unable to provide any names.]

 ### Playtesters:
 * Palika